 At UKZN we are passionate about teaching and learning.
 Our motto: Every Student Matters transcends the social, cultural and academic discourse across the disciplines.
 The University encourages and embraces diversity in all facets of the student experience.
 UKZN is one of three universities in South Africa and indeed in Africa rated amongst the top 500 universities of the world according to the Academic Rankings of World Universities (ARWU).
 The University is structured on a College model – each comprising academic Schools within which Disciplines offer a comprehensive range of undergraduate and postgraduate programmes across five campuses – Westville, Edgewood, Howard College, Medical School and Pietermaritzburg.
 Innovative curricula, dynamic teaching and learning, state –of-the art laboratories and accreditated professional degrees has earned the University the reputation as one of the leading institutions on the continent.
 Research activities span the natural, biomedical, humanities and social sciences.

 The University has a reputation for academic excellence.
 A recent ten year analysis by Thomson Reuters using the “InCites” international research analysis tool has rated mathematics research at UKZN number one in the country.
-According to the report of the Department of Higher Education and Training (DoHET) on the 2010 Institutional Research Publications Outputs, UKZN produced 68.12 books units, which was the highest of the 23 universities in South Africa.
-Overall, UKZN was ranked third in the country and it contributed about 11.8% of the research publications output.
+According to the report of the Department of Higher Education and Training (DoHET) on the 2012 Institutional Research Publications Outputs, UKZN produced 1,424.22 publications units, which was the highest of the 23 publicly funded universities in South Africa.

 UKZN boasts 11 prestigious South African Science and Technology Research Chairs that range from Quantum Information Processing to Gravitating Systems – placing us fourth in the country for the number of such Chairs.
 UKZN boasts 6 NRF “A” Rated researchers – the fifth highest in the country.